 At this time, all board members are volunteers, and our goal is to build an organization that provides a multi-faceted venue for donors and businesses to provide for special needs animals and for aging and/or disabled pet owners without resources in the Austin/Travis County area.
 All of us serve in multiple capacities.
-We always need more wonderful people to join us.
+We always need more wonderful people to join us too.

 Catnip Casa Cat Refuge is a 501c3 Texas nonprofit corporation.
 If you are interested in serving on the board or volunteering, please contact Penny through our contact form in the sidebar.
 Please note, all events sponsored or benefiting our programs are required to be vegan as of 2019.
 We feel serving meat is inconsistent with our message and goals to protect animals.
 You do not have to be vegan, but you must be able to support and abide by this decision while serving this organization.

 Co-President and CEO – Penny Leisch (Texas)

-You’ve seen our story and read about the commitment Michael and I have to animal welfare.
+You’ve seen our story and read about the commitment Catnip Casa has to animal welfare.
 Catnip Casa Cat Refuge is an organization created to allow the community to support and provide for special needs cats, as well as to educate those who want to foster them.
-Our Love & Cuddles program provides a venue for people in our community to help seniors and their pets by providing boarding or foster care for pets when owners are hospitalized, allowing the pets to return home.
-This helps the pets, the owners, and the local shelters that can use their space for other animals.
 We truly believe with education and support there will be fewer aging and special needs animals spending sad days in local shelters.
 In addition, we want to begin to fill the gap in services for our veterans, seniors, and disabled persons who are often faced with giving up a pet due to a temporary illness and lack of resources.
-My first hat is that of President; my second hat is intake and nursing for the animals; my third hat is that of Treasurer; and my fourth hat is Webmaster and designer.
+My first hat is that of President; my second hat is intake and nursing for the animals; my third hat is that of Treasurer, and my fourth hat is Webmaster and designer.